anastassiavybornova/BikeDNA-usecases/README.md

 > **Note**
 > This is a use case of BikeDNA for the city of Sofia, Bulgaria.
-The folder `refprep` contains all files used and generated during the preparation of the referece data.
-If you want to run BikeDNA for another location, start from the main repository.
+If you want to run BikeDNA for another location, start from the [**main repository of BikeDNA**](https://github.com/anerv/BikeDNA).The folder `Sofia_refprep` contains all files used and generated during the preparation of the reference data; see the notebook [`Sofia_refprep/prepare_reference_data.ipynb`](https://github.com/anastassiavybornova/BikeDNA-usecases/blob/Sofia/Sofia_refprep/prepare_reference_data.ipynb) for more details.

 <p align="center"><img src="images/BikeDNA_logo.svg" width="50%" alt="BikeDNA logo"/></p>